surajkumar214/DAS2021-Group-4/group_04.md

 </div>

-From Figure , we can see some patterns in the residuals vs predicted value.
+From Figure , we can see some patterns in the deviance residuals vs predicted value.
+That is because of different measurement of variance for the same output value.
 It would be better to fit some quadratic terms in the explanatory variables.
 Residuals seem to be normally distributed with some heavy tails.
 Now, we proceed with the dispersion test as there has been some evidence of underdispersion.

 <div class="figure" style="text-align: center">